 For as long as I can remember, I have always been a fan of seasonal change!
-From budding flowers, to leaves falling from trees, and sitting fireside with a hot chocolate, to beachside with sand in my toes.
+From budding flowers to leaves falling from trees, and sitting fireside with a hot chocolate to lounging beachside with sand in my toes.
 I look forward to these seasonal perks each and every year.
-Every season brings with it a new feel, and when spring time rolls around, you can be sure I want to enjoy the great outdoors with my family.
-Outdoor activities are abundant in San Diego this time of year, and one thing that I don’t want, is to enjoy the fresh air while sniffling, sneezing and rubbing my eyes.
+Every season brings with it a new feel, and when springtime rolls around, you can be sure I want to enjoy the great outdoors with my family.
+But the one thing that I don’t want, is to enjoy the fresh air while sniffling, sneezing, and rubbing my eyes.
 Since the early age of ten, I can remember being affected by spring allergies.

-My favorite parent resource, KnowYourOTC’s spoke with Dr. Wendy Sue Swanson of Seattle Mama Doc and she shared the below 5 tips for parents with kids who suffer from seasonal allergies.
-When I find good tips especially from Mama Doc, you can be sure I will be sharing them with you.
-You can check out her post here.
+My favorite parent resource, KnowYourOTC’s spoke with Dr. Wendy Sue Swanson of Seattle Mama Doc.
+She shared these tips for parents with kids who suffer from seasonal allergies.
+When I find good tips, especially from Mama Doc, you can be sure I will be sharing them with you!

-There are a lot of over the counter allergy medicines that can help relieve allergy symptoms in children.
-There are a few choices in using oral medicines in children for sneezing, runny noses, hives and rashes associated with allergies.
-In addition, over the counter nasal sprays (intranasal steroids) are now available without a prescription to help with allergies in older children.
+But there are a lot of over-the-counter allergy medicines that can help relieve allergy symptoms in children.
+There are a few choices in using oral medicines in children for sneezing, runny noses, hives, and rashes associated with allergies.
+In addition, over-the-counter nasal sprays (intranasal steroids) are now available without a prescription.
+These can help with allergies in older children.
 Talk with your pediatrician if your child is using allergy medicines nearly every day, as intranasal steroid sprays can sometimes dramatically reduce allergy symptoms!